Homotopy theory in a quasi-abelian category: Grothendieck quasi-abelian categories

-\begin{proof} Let $C$ be a quasi-abelian category.
-By duality in the definition of a quasi-abelian category, the opposite of a quasi-abelian category is quasi-abelian.
-Therefore, by Proposition~7.1.5 and Proposition~7.1.7 of \cite{P1}, the category $\Ind(C)$ is quasi-abelian and cocomplete.
+\begin{proof} Let $C$ be a category satisfying the assumptions of the proposition.
+Then the category $\Ind(C)$ is quasi-abelian and cocomplete.
 Any cocomplete category of the form $\Ind(C)$ is locally presentable by definition.
 Closure under small filtered colimits of strict monomorphisms follows from the assumption on $C$.
 Indeed, if filtered colimits are exact in $C$ they are exact in $\Ind(C)$.
 Let $\Ind(C)^{\Delta^1}$ denote the category of morphisms in $\Ind(C)$ and consider the colimit functor